GenericMappingTools/gmt/doc/rst/source/psscale.rst

 psscale
 *******

+.. only:: not man

     psscale - Plot a gray or color scale-bar on maps

 Synopsis
 --------